kevinmcaleer/kevsrobots.com/web/_posts/2024-01-25-picow-webserver.md

 date: 2024-01-25
 author: Kevin McAleer
 excerpt: >-
-    Have you ever given thought to building your own website using a Raspberry Pi Pico W, only to pause at the complicated steps or unsatisfactory results?
-If yes, let's put a halt to that and present a superior alternative, a brilliant tool called Phew!
-In this blog post, we'll guide on you on using this wonderful web server and templating engine ideally designed for the Raspberry Pi Pico W. So, let's dive right into it!
+    In this blog post, we'll guide on you on using this wonderful web server and templating engine ideally designed for the Raspberry Pi Pico W.
 cover: /assets/img/blog/phew/phew.jpg
 tags:
   - MicroPython